How to Create a Rotating 3D Cube Using HTML and CSS

 🌀 Animation: Rotating the Cube

-to rotate the cube smoothly around both the X and Y axes.
+Finally, we define an animation using @keyframes to rotate the cube smoothly around both the X and Y axes.

 This creates a full 3D rotation loop.